keptn/tutorials/site/tutorials/keptn-full-tour-dynatrace_gen.md

 Negative
-: If the nodes in your cluster run on *Container-Optimized OS (cos)* (default for GKE), the Dynatrace OneAgent might not work properly, and another step is necessary.
+: If the nodes in your cluster run on *Container-Optimized OS (cos)* (default for GKE), the Dynatrace OneAgent might not work properly, the next steps are necessary.

 Follow the next steps only if your Dynatrace OneAgent does not work properly.